rodrigodadam/weather-app-cli/README.md

 ## Users Experience Plan

-This is a command-line application using Code Institute Templates to use properly this App after deployment.
+This is a command-line application using Code Institute Templates to properly use this App after deployment.
-The App consisted in a unique command-line data the user can insert the City name and Country Code to check the weather status, if the City and Code do not match, the user need insert the data again until get a correct information the CLI will work.
-After give all the weather status to the user the program stop works.
+The App consists of a unique command-line data the user can insert the City name and Country Code to check the weather status, if the City and Code do not match, the user needs to insert the data again until get the correct information the CLI will work.
+After giving all the weather status to the user the program stops working.

 <div align="right"><a href="#top">🔝</a></div>